Controlled Substances Program

 All registrants and authorized agents must undergo appropriate training on the use of controlled substances in research in order to meet the regulatory requirements.
 The college and/or department of the registrant under whom the research is being conducted provides this training.
 A required, but not exhaustive, list of training elements includes: regulatory overview, controlled substance schedules, recordkeeping requirements and form use, storage, disposal, personnel changes, and best practices.
 If you are serving as an authorized agent, contact the registration holder or responsible program administrator for your college/department/unit.
 When necessary, training can be provided by another college/department (with its permission).

 Registrants and authorized agents may only receive and store the minimum amount of controlled substances needed for current research.
-All controlled substances must be stored in a locked steel cabinet or a locked substantially constructed cabinet.
+All controlled substances must be stored in a locked steel cabinet, a locked substantially constructed cabinet, or vault.
 Controlled substances should not be located near a glass panel where they can be visible from the outside.

 Damaged, expired, unwanted, unusable, or non-returnable controlled substances must be accounted for, stored, and disposed of in accordance with applicable state and federal regulations.
 Disposal of a controlled substance must render it non-retrievable.
 Though the DEA does not specify destruction methods, it does state, “the process utilized to render a substance ‘non-retrievable’ shall permanently alter the substance’s physical or chemical condition or state through irreversible means and thereby render the substance unavailable and unusable for all practical purposes.
 A substance is considered ‘non-retrievable’ when it cannot be transformed to a physical or chemical condition or state as a controlled substance or controlled substance analogue.”